 We are super stoked to have teamed up with TouchStone who provided us with a TV Lift and Electric Fireplace which we will be using for our custom media cabinet.
 We purchased our table extension slides this weekend, which we plan to install inside the media cabinet so that it can also become our office/dining table.
-I thought I would order some mega crazy telescoping aluminum rail system but in the end I found some slides what will work for what we need, and didn’t break the bank.
+I thought I would order some mega crazy telescoping aluminum rail system but in the end, I found some slides that will work for what we need and didn’t break the bank.

 I purchased the foam for the sofa we plan to build a while back and Online Fabric Store was nice enough to provide us with the fabric, yay!
 As much as I wanted a creamy white I knew that wouldn’t work living on the road with fur babies, so instead we went with a light/medium gray.

 In case you’re curious, here is our Renovation To-Do List for the front of the RV during this 6-week challenge: